HL7/davinci-dtr/input/pagecontent/formal_specification.md

 The payer IT system should support the FHIR create interaction to allow the DTR process to send the QuestionnaireResponse resource to the payer.
 The FHIR endpoint for the payer may require authentication.
 If it is required, it SHALL follow the procedures described in [Authentication of SMART on FHIR application to payer API](formal_specification.html#authentication-of-smart-on-fhir-application-to-payer-api) - Authentication of SMART on FHIR application to payer API.

 ##### Pushing QuestionnaireResponse to Payer
-This IG will support the [HRex Decision point – Configured by consumer?](http://build.fhir.org/ig/HL7/davinci-ehrx/exchanging.html#configured-by-consumer) when a SMART on FHIR or native EHR app wants to push a QuestionnaireResponse to a Payer.
+This IG will support the [HRex Decision point – Configured by consumer?](http://build.fhir.org/ig/HL7/davinci-ehrx/exchanging.html#configured-by-consumer) when a DTR SMART App or DTR Native App wants to push a QuestionnaireResponse to a Payer.

 Note: Other IGs might provide additional mechanisms for transmitting results of the completed QuestionnaireResponse to the payer.
 The client that launches DTR is responsible for understanding the context of the launch, and thus for what to do with any QuestionnaireResponses that are persisted as a result of that launch.